How to Start a Fundraiser: Complete Guide to Creating Successful Fundraising Campaigns

 5. The Impact

-Show the donor the positive outcome of their gift.
-Paint a picture of the success they are creating.
+Show donors the positive outcome of their gift.
+Paint a picture of the success they are creating through your fundraiser and how their support helps you reach your fundraising goals.

 Visual Storytelling: Photos & Videos That Build Connection